YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 ```

 The compiler adds `PUSH.C 0` and `PUSH.C 5` instructions in response to the declarations of `local1` and `local2` respectively.
 All accesses and modifications to the variables will directly access and modify the appropriate cells in the stack.
-However, using the address of the locals to read or write to local variables is not possible since the address can be known only during run-time;
-for example, think of a local variable of a recursive function.
+However, using the address of the locals to read or write to local variables is not possible since the address can be known only at run-time; for example, think of a local variable of a recursive function.

 The solution is to abandon the use of addresses and instead use offsets from a particular reference position in the stack.
-The reference point used for assigning offsets is the position of the top of the stack just after the function is called.
-This reference point is known as the beginning of the current function's frame.
-The corresponding address of that position is known as the frame address of the current function.
+The top of the stack just after the function is called is set as the reference point for assigning offsets to the locals in the function.
+Formally, this reference point is the beginning of the current function's frame and its address is known as the frame address of the current function.
+When a function is called, it saves the previous function's frame address on the stack and sets the `FRM` register to point to the current function's frame.

 Just after a function is called, the frame of the function is empty; the top of the stack relative to the frame is zero, i.e: there's nothing.
-Note that as the stack grows downwards, the address of the recently pushed item will be lesser than that of the item preceding it.
+Room is made for the local variables in the frame as and when they are encountered.
+Note that as the stack grows downwards; hence, the address of the recently pushed item will be lesser than that of the item preceding it.
 This implies the offsets of the items that are pushed on to the stack are negative.
-The offsets of `local1` and `local2` will be `-4` and `-8` respectively.
+In the aforementioned example, the offsets of `local1` and `local2` is `-4` and `-8` respectively.

 ```pawn
 f()